Plan Administrator: Sun Life Assurance Company of Canada

 Benefits may be approved for up to 12 months if you become disabled within 12 months of NRD, but not less than 15 weeks before NRD.
 In that case, your retirement would begin at the end of 12 months of LTD benefits.
 In all other cases, LTD benefits cease at the earlier of your NRD or another retirement date that was approved prior to your disability.

 While receiving LTD benefits, you do not contribute to the LTD plan, University Pension Plan and Group Life Insurance Plan.
 Premiums for other benefit plans are deducted directly from your LTD payment.

 You and the University share the cost of LTD income protection.
-The University pays 80% of the plan premium and you pay 20% up to 125k in addition the University pays 100% of the premium difference up to 150k.
+The University pays 80% of the total plan premium and you pay 20%.
 Your contribution is deducted from your pay cheque.
-The maximum insurable annual salary is $150,000.
+The maximum insurable annual salary is $125,000.

 Offsetting Benefits From Other Plans